Interface refresh of touch-screen ATM & CDM kiosks

 Collaborating closely with the Infra team was instrumental in testing prototypes and iterating for testing accessibility.
 All credits to the Infra team, and to the guidance of my ED team's Head and Section throughout the project.

-Designed and Developed by Shehryar Ahmad.
+Designed by Shehryar Ahmad.

 Disclaimer: The inclusion of logos, brands, companies, and software names in this portfolio is solely for the purpose of showcasing design skills and work experience.
 It does not imply endorsement, partnership, or an attempt to secure work on behalf of the respective entities.
 All trademarks and logos belong to their respective owners.

-Designed and Developed by Shehryar Ahmad.
+Designed by Shehryar Ahmad.

 Disclaimer: The inclusion of logos, brands, companies, and software names in this portfolio is solely for the purpose of showcasing design skills and work experience.
 It does not imply endorsement, partnership, or an attempt to secure work on behalf of the respective entities.
 All trademarks and logos belong to their respective owners.

-Designed and Developed by Shehryar Ahmad.
+Designed by Shehryar Ahmad.

 Disclaimer: The inclusion of logos, brands, companies, and software names in this portfolio is solely for the purpose of showcasing design skills and work experience.
 It does not imply endorsement, partnership, or an attempt to secure work on behalf of the respective entities.
 All trademarks and logos belong to their respective owners.